HannaLAguilar/Predict_Customer_Churn/README.md

 ## Project Overview
-In this project two machine learning models are training to identify if credit card customers that are most likely to churn the bank.
+In this project two machine learning models are training to identify if credit card customers are most likely to churn the bank.

-The file `churn_library_solution.py` contains all the functions necessary to train and test the model and save the important images of results and EDA.
+The file `churn_library_solution.py` contains all the functions necessary to train and test the model and save the important images of the results and EDA.

-For test and debugging purposes a test file `churn_script_logging_adn_test.py` was created with logging function embedded.
+For test and debugging purposes a test file `churn_script_logging_adn_test.py` was created with the logging functions embedded.

 ## Running Files
 With python => 3.7